 Back to the affiliate links post.
 In that post, until this morning, there was no mitigation whatsoever for a possible reader that may have been offended by what I was saying.
 And fact is, forget all the “alpha” bullshit which infests the Internet, since all that “alpha” talking is just a sign of the times, and keep this in mind instead: politeness must never go missing.
-Being strong, damn strong, but with a relaxed smile on your face, and while being respectful of others at all times, this is what to aim for in my book.
-It’s fine being a playful asshole, people respond greatly to that once you are Socially Calibrated, and you will see plenty of relevant examples in due time.
+Being strong, damn strong, but with a relaxed smile on your face and respectful of others at all times, this is what to aim for in my book.
+Being a playful asshole is fine, people respond very well to that once you are Socially Calibrated, and you will see plenty of relevant examples about it in due time.
 On the other hand, what is not fine is being a disrespectful low-status loser.

 Yes, I know, the affiliate links post… As of now there is a newly-introduced sentence halfway through that post explaining that I’m not taking a shot at anyone, clarifying that if people want to use affiliate links in their own website for whatever reason that’s fine by me, but that nevertheless I don’t like the idea of affiliate links in the slightest.
 And then the post goes on as it was before, with even more of my strong opinions, covering things like Anti-Social Personality Disorder and a bunch of other things completely irrelevant to daygame.

 Before making that change, the post may have come on “a bit” strong on someone, and that someone may have been offended by my line of thinking.
 And considering that that very post has been read once and only once so far, can you imagine if that one and only reader, God bless him, can you imagine if he has his own website and uses affiliate links in there?!

 By the way, compare that single view to the thousands of views of the Tinder post.
 And since we are between friends in here, tell me something please: how many daygame blogs do you know where one single Tinder post has been read much more than all other posts put together?

 But you haven’t written a single line on daygame yet?